-If you have been charged with aggravated battery in Florida, contact a West Palm Beach aggravated battery lawyer as soon as possible.
+If you have been charged with this offense, contact a West Palm Beach aggravated battery lawyer as soon as possible.
 An experienced assault attorney can review your situation and determine what legal defenses might be available to you.

 Defining Aggravated Offenses